OldMensch/auto_accountant/DEV NOTES.md

 - MULTI-THREADED OBJECT INSTANTIATION
 	- This affects only large loads:
-		- Loading portfolio for the first time
+		- Loading big portfolio for the first time
-		- Importing transactions from CSV/XLSX
+		- Importing lots of transactions from CSV/XLSX
 	- Thought: Divide instantiation of transactions into multiple threads.
 For each transaction in the JSON, throw that transaction into the instantiation stack of another thread.
 Threads do hard work of creating Transaction objects, then pass these objects back to the main thread's execution stack, to be added to the MAIN_PORTFOLIO object
 - MULTI-THREADED GRID COLUMN POPULATION
 	- will this work?

-# Bugs and Issues

-* THE IMPORT DUPLICATION ISSUE: Some kind of way to prevent transactions with missing data from re-importing
-	- If an imported transaction was missing data, then we fill out that data, the transaction's hash code changes.
-Then, if we import the same transaction again, a duplicate of this transaction is added to our porfolio.
-This is an issue!
-		- SOLUTION 2: if a newly imported transaction has an error, it is permanently saved to the JSON in a new category "import_errors"
-			This is good since we only really care about transactions we fixed
-		- SOLUTION 3: all transactions have "origin" variable, Origin tag denotes: when they were imported (and to what wallet), or that the user made it
-			EX:		origin: imported12-12-2024 12:13:23binance
-			problem: user might totally change transaction when editing, and it should not preserve the ID after that

 # Other

 ### Pythonic Tricks
-- See if f-strings can shorten code anywhere
-	* NOTE: variables in f-strings CAN BE FORMATTED! like so: f'this is normal text, this isn\'t: {my_float_var:.2f}'
-	* They can be formatted algorithmically by doing the following: f"here is a float: {the_float:{formatting_code_var}}"
+- More F-strings
-- See if I can use list/dictionary comprehension to shorten code and improve efficiency
+- list/dictionary comprehension
-- See if I can use match/case statements instead of many elif elif elif...
+- match/case statements, instead of "elif elif elif..."
 - Replace "try" statements with "in DICT" where possible.
 "In LIST" is actually worse, though.
 	IN DICT is better than TRY/IN SET is better than IN TUPLE is better than IN LIST
 - For any nested dictionaries, instead of using the basic dictionary, use 'from collections import defaultdict as dd'